When Was The Osaka Castle Built

 • Mobilization of Resources: Hideyoshi ordered the collection of taxes and resources from across the country to fund the construction.
 He also enlisted the help of skilled craftsmen and laborers from various regions, creating a diverse workforce.

 • Immense Scale: The original Osaka Castle was designed to be the largest and most impressive castle in Japan.
 It encompassed a vast area, with towering walls, deep moats, and multiple layers of defenses.
-The central keep, or tenshukaku, was a magnificent structure adorned with gold leaf and intricate carvings.
+The central keep, or tenshukaku, was a magnificent structure adorned with gold leaf and detailed carvings.

 The Toyotomi Era and the Siege of Osaka (1598-1615)